vladhaidukkk/hotels-api/README.md

 To ensure that `pydantic-settings` can locate the `.env` file in the root directory during tests run from the IDE, you need to specify the path to it in the **Run Configuration**.

+## Docker Compose

+In the `docker/app.sh` file, you can find two commands that run when executing `docker compose up` to start the web app service.
+In most cases, the migrations fail on the initial run, so don't worry and run them twice.